ElizavetaKasapen/chat-to-db-rag/README.md

 - If it is a **question**, the chatbot retrieves related information from the database and provides a concise answer.
 If no context is found, it relies on the LLM’s general knowledge.
 - If it is a **statement**, the chatbot performs several checks before storing it:
   1. **Plausibility check** – The LLM validates whether the information aligns with common knowledge (e.g., rejecting *“The Earth is flat”*).
   2. **Duplicate check** – The system searches the vector database for semantically similar knowledge.
-If a close match is found (based on a configurable similarity threshold), the statement is treated as already recorded.
+If a close match is found, the statement is treated as already recorded.

     If the statement passes validation, it is **reformulated** into a standardized, database-ready format using the LLM, and then added to Qdrant.

     If the statement fails validation, the chatbot handles it gracefully:
     - For **implausible information**, it responds:
     *“"This statement seems invalid or implausible."”*
     - For **duplicates**, it replies:
     *“This information already exists in the database.”*

 This design ensures that the knowledge base is **accurate, consistent, and free of redundant or invalid data**, while still offering a user-friendly conversational experience.